 It is important to know how operating parameters like temperature of melting flame, flow rate of earth gas for each burner affect flow patterns of molten glass.
 Flow patterns directly determine erosion the furnace wall has to take.

-Like making jam, but it is much bigger and much warmer
+Like making jam, but much bigger and much warmer

 Have you ever cooked jam at home in a large saucepan?
 If yes you have already seen a very similar flow pattern to that in a glass melting furnace.
 In the middle of the saucepan a hot zone is formed (where the centre of the cooker plate is).
 In this zone the hot jam flows up towards the surface.
 On the surface it flows to the walls and at the walls it turns down to the bottom.
 At the bottom it flows towards the hot zone in the middle again.
 A very similar circular flow pattern is formed in a glass melting furnace.
 However the difference is that on one side batches of sand mixture (raw material of glass) are added to the melt and on the opposite side molten glass flows out of the furnace.